Advanced Virtual Process Design for Overmolding Processes

 CAD design of the overmolded geometry comprising a thermoplastic UD-tape-laminate (grey) and overmolded ribs (yellow).

-For this study, topology optimization was used to determine a suitable rib structure, where the tape material is considered as a non-design space and the optimization is applied to the LFT design space covering the volume on the upper side of the part.
+For this study, topology optimization was used to determine a suitable rib structure.
+The tape material is considered a non-design space, and the optimization is applied to the LFT design space.
 The adopted optimization goal is the minimization of global compliance with simultaneous reduction of the LFT.
-Additionally, a demolding constraint is applied during the optimization, to account for manufacturing constraints.
-Two different load cases were considered.
-In both cases, the loads are applied to the center bolt.
-The first load case represents a torsional and the second load a bending load case.

 The resulting topology optimizations are assessed successively and transferred to the final CAD design in an engineering step.